Return to Work Support offered by DSHS Division of Vocational Rehabilitation in North Seattle

 We teach young people with visual disabilities how to be productive, independent, and successful.
 Learn about the youth services we offer from childhood through young adulthood.
 DSB supports young people ages 21 and under with vision loss by preparing them for successful futures by providing workshops, programs, and activities provide geared towards teaching age-appropriate skills of blindness, self-advocacy, orientation and mobility, and educational and career exploration.

-Children, Youth, and Families Services offered by Washington State Department of Services for the Blind in Lacey
+Children, Youth, and Families Services offered at Washington State Department of Services for the Blind in Yakima

 We teach young people with visual disabilities how to be productive, independent, and successful.
 Learn about the youth services we offer from childhood through young adulthood.
 DSB supports young people ages 21 and under with vision loss by preparing them for successful futures by providing workshops, programs, and activities provide geared towards teaching age-appropriate skills of blindness, self-advocacy, orientation and mobility, and educational and career exploration.